Professional football – a world in a bubble

 The prospect of injury can wreak havoc on the mind of a player, with their main source of validation coming from taking to the field; to be robbed of this is known to prompt feelings of depression and low self-worth.
 Career-ending injuries can be truly cataclysmic for players, crushing their hopes and dreams.

 Retirement can be one of the most difficult decisions in a professional footballer’s life.
 To leave behind the most consistent and recognised source of validation and identity is known to leave a gaping hole in the footballer’s world.
 It is well-documented that some ex-players have attempted to cope with the transition with the aid of drink, drugs or gambling.

 In many ways the propensity for football to place conditions of worth on those participating is inescapable.
 From the school playground to the final of a World Cup, the best players are selected based on their qualities.
 A recognition of the conditions placed on those who may find themselves spending at least thirty-five years as a professional footballer is an important step in understanding their intimate world.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Louis Gibberd-Thomas

-Hello, I am Louis, I'm an integrative Humanistic counsellor and member of BACP.
+Hello, I am Louis, I'm an integrative Humanistic counsellor and registered member of BACP.